nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 - **Simulated Wireless Networking**: Simulated Wifi (802.11) interfaces to practice wireless drone attacks.
 - **Simulator Management Web Console**: Simple to use simulator management web console used to trigger scenarios and drone flight states.
 - **Comprehensive Hacking Scenarios**: Ideal for practicing a wide range of drone hacking techniques, from basic reconnaissance to advanced exploitation.
+- **Detailed Walkthroughs**: If you need help hacking against a particular scenario you can leverage the detailed walkthrough documentation as a spoiler.

 ## Architecture